Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 ## Customize

-Toolkit is provided as an open source project to enable you to customize for your requirements.
+The ArcGIS Runtime SDK Toolkit is provided as an open-source project so you can customize it for your requirements.
 [See the docs](https://esri.github.io/arcgis-toolkit-dotnet/buildingtoolkit.html) for instructions on building the Toolkit yourself.

 ## Contribute

 Anyone and everyone is welcome to [contribute](CONTRIBUTING.md).

+Toolkit is provided as an open source project to enable you to customize for your requirements.
+[See the docs](https://esri.github.io/arcgis-toolkit-dotnet/buildingtoolkit.html) for instructions on building the Toolkit yourself.

 Find a bug or want to request a new feature?
 Please let us know by [submitting an issue](https://github.com/Esri/arcgis-toolkit-dotnet/issues/new).